slgrobotics/robots_bringup/Docs/ROS-Jazzy/README-Husarnet.md

 export ROS_DOMAIN_ID=0
 ```

-After you source the .bashrc, whatever you launch (ROS2 related) will talk directly (peer-to-peer) across VPN, not flooding LAN with trafic.
+After you source the .bashrc, whatever you launch (ROS2 related) will talk directly (peer-to-peer) across VPN, not flooding LAN with UDP trafic.

 And, magically, it should talk the same way while your robot is connected to a phone hotspot WiFi or anything similar.

-## Note: I am using static IPv4 addresses
+## Note: I am using static IPv4 addresses and subnets

+Just in case...

 For example, consider two "chained" routers (cable-modem ---> router167 ---> router168) - each with their LANs.
 That makes two _subnets_.